DavidSolomon22/Basic-Operating-System/README.md

 # Basic Operating System

-Purpose of this project was to create in C++ a simulation of operating system.
+Purpose of this project was to create in C++ a simulation of an operating system.
 Most of the modules in this project are based on Linux.

 It contains such functionality as: